 |---|---|---|

-| Canned beans | Higher risk | Amines increase during storage in liquid; often contain problematic preservatives |
+| Canned beans | Higher risk | Amines increase during storage in liquid; may contain preservatives. |

-| Dried (long soak) | Moderate | Best DIY method; soaking and discarding water reduces anti-nutrients |
+| Dried (long soak) | Moderate | Best home preparation method; soaking and discarding water reduces anti-nutrients. |

-| Sprouted beans | Moderate | Changes the nutrient profile but can still contain significant biogenic amines |
+| Sprouted beans | Moderate | Changes the nutrient profile but may still contain significant biogenic amines. |

-| Broad beans (fava) | Higher risk | Specifically noted as a stronger trigger in many histamine databases |
+| Broad beans (fava) | Higher risk | Frequently noted as a stronger trigger in histamine intolerance guidelines. |

-| White / Kidney beans | Moderate | Standard profile; high in both amines and fermentable fibers |
+| White / Kidney beans | Moderate | Standard profile; high in both amines and fermentable fibers. |

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.